wp-plugins/international-phone-number-display/readme.txt

 The plugin will automatically display telephone numbers in the correct format for international users from any country in the world.
 It does this by looking up their IP address (using ipinfo.io) and determining the country, then passing this information along with the phone number to the Telecoms Cloud API which formats the number correctly and adds the appropriate International Direct Dialing Number (IDD).

-Example: You may have a London phone number – 02079460981 – which would be displayed like so for visitors from the following countries:
+**Example:** You may have a London phone number - 02079460981 - which would be displayed like so for visitors from the following countries:

-UK: 020 7946 0981 (no prefix added – just spaces added to make number readable)
+* UK: 020 7946 0981 (no prefix added - just spaces added to make number readable)
-US: 011 44 20 7946 0981
+* US: 011 44 20 7946 0981
-Spain: 00 44 20 7946 0981
+* Spain: 00 44 20 7946 0981

-Usage: wherever you want a telephone number to be formatted automatically within your website, use the shortcode like so:
+**Usage:** wherever you want a telephone number to be formatted automatically within your website, use the shortcode like so:

 [intPnd servicenumber="02079460981" location="GB"]

-Note: you must pass the 2-digit country code in which the telephone number is located.
+**Note:** you must pass the 2-digit country code in which the telephone number is located.
 For a list, see http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2

 == Installation ==